 That section recognizes that a truly informed elector is one who has not been subjected to deceit or misrepresentations such that the elector might vote contrary to the manner in which that elector would have voted but for the deceit or misrepresentations.
 Whilst s.113 does interfere with the right of the freedom of speech, it does so for the purpose of protecting the electors from being mislead and deceived.
 The Act, I think, attempts to balance the concept of freedom of speech and the right to be properly informed.

 That very few cases get this far reflects that balance at work.
 Almost all complaints fail or the scope of the action is restricted.
-In 1998, the court agreed an advertisement had been misleading but judged the impact not to have sufficient to warrant invalidating the election.29 In 2010, the statement "soft on crime" was found to be opinion rather than fact and so couldn't be judged as misleading at all.30
+In 1998, the court agreed an advertisement had been misleading but judged the impact not to have sufficient to warrant invalidating the election.36 In 2010, the statement "soft on crime" was found to be opinion rather than fact and so could not be judged as misleading at all.37

-New Zealand has a similar but more restricted law on the books.
+Aotearoa New Zealand has a similar but more restricted law on the books.
 In 2002 Section 199a was added to the Electoral Act 1993.
-This provision kicks in two days before the election and theoretically creates a disincentive to pollute the debate at the last minute when there is no time to respond:
+This provision applies from two days before the election and theoretically creates a disincentive to pollute the debate at the last minute when there is no time to respond: